Hel (location): Gylfaginning

 In the book Gylfaginning, Hel is introduced in chapter 3 as a location where "evil men" go upon death, and into Niflhel.
 The chapter further details that Hel is in the ninth of the Nine Worlds.

 In chapter 34, Hel, the being is introduced.
 Snorri writes that Hel was cast down into Hel by Odin who "made her ruler over Nine Worlds".
 Snorri further writes that there Hel is located in Niflheim.
 Here it is related that she could give out lodging and items to those sent to her that have died of disease or old age.
 A very large dwelling is described as existing in Niflheim owned by Hel with huge walls and gates.
 The within of this place is called Éljúðnir, where Hel is described as having a servant, a slave and various possessions.

 At the end of chapter 49, the death of Baldr and Nanna is described.
 Hermóðr, described as Baldr's brother in this source, sets out for Hel on horseback to retrieve the deceased Baldr.
 To enter Hel, Hermóðr rides for nine nights through "valleys so deep and dark that he saw nothing" until he arrives at the river Gjöll ("Noisy") and the Gjöll bridge.
 The bridge is described as having a roof made of shining gold.
 Hermóðr then proceeds to cross it.
 Hermóðr encounters Móðguð, who is the guard of the bridge ("Furious Battler").

 Móðguð speaks to Hermóðr and comments that the bridge echoes beneath him more than the entire party of five people who had just passed.
 This is a reference to Baldr, Nanna and those that were burnt in their funeral pyre passing over the bridge on death.
 Móðguð also says that the dead in Hel appear as a different color than the living and tells him that to get to Hel he must go "down and to the North" where he would find the Road to Hel.

 Continuing along the Road to Hel, Hermóðr encounters the Gates of Hel.
-Hermóðr remounts, spurs Sleipnir, and the two bound far over it.
+Hermóðr remounts and spurs Sleipnir, and the two bound far over it.
 Hermóðr proceeds further beyond the gates for some distance before arriving at the hall, dismounting and entering.
 There Hermóðr sees Baldr sitting in a "seat of honor" and Hermóðr spends a night in Hel.
 The following day, Hermóðr presses Hel, the being, to allow Baldr to leave.
 Hel gives him an offer and then Baldr leads him out of the hall.
 Baldr then gives Hermóðr various gifts from Nanna and himself to bring from Hel to the living Æsir.
 Hermóðr then retraces his path back to the land of the living.
 Hel's offer fails and in chapter 50, Loki is blamed for Baldr remaining in Hel.

 In chapter 53, Hel is mentioned a final time in the Prose Edda.
 Here, Höðr and Baldr are mentioned as returning from Hel in a post-Ragnarök world: